Expressions of Interest for work experience placements in 2022 are now closed.

 (If you are interested in a placement with a member of Parliament, please contact the member's office directly.)

-To participate, you must be 15 years or older at the time of placement AND be a Victorian resident studying year 10 or 11 at a Victorian secondary school.
+To participate, you must be 15 years or older at the time of placement AND be a Victorian resident studying at a Victorian secondary school.

 How to apply

 You’re invited to submit an expression of interest that will tell us about your career goals, your current areas of study and what you’d hope to get out of a work experience placement at the Victorian Parliament.